-As at December 31, 2020 the Company had 3 branches (2019: 10 branches).
-The number of branched has gone down significantly due to changes in Company's sales strategy.
+As at December 31, 2021 the Company had 3 branches (2020: 3 branches).
 The Company tries to increase sales in micro and small business sectors, rather than general retail, with more direct sales and does not need a large number of sales points.
 The parent of the Company is Georgia based JSC "TBC Bank" who owns 100% of the Company's charter capital.